Business Administration, MBA

 |FINA 855||Capital Markets and Financial Institutions||3|

-Open to masters level and PhD students only.
 Analysis of the development and functions of the various financial institutions, with emphasis on the nonbank financial intermediary.
-Sources and uses of funds for each of the major types of intermediary, the nature and structure of financial markets, the behavior of financial institutions, and the theories of interest rate determination.
-Prerequisites: FINA 365
+Sources and uses of funds for each of the major types of intermediaries, the nature and structure of financial markets, the behavior of financial institutions, and the theories of interest rate determination.
+Prerequisite: FINA 365.

 |MNGT 823||Business Plan Development and Decision Making||3|

 Taught predominately by the case method with a few classes for review and summary lectures.
 Concentrates on higher management decisions involving the manufacturing, service, and public sectors.
 Facilities planning, labor, aggregate planning, strategic planning, capacity management, and trade-off analysis.
-Prerequisites for course: GRBA 815 (Supply Chain Management Strategies).
+Prerequisite: GRBA 815.

 Theory and strategic use of large marketing databases.
 Translating market data into insights for decisions like pricing, advertising response, resource allocation, and new product forecasting.
 Topics covered include market response models, linear models, clustering and classification, conjoint analysis techniques, resource allocation models, forecasting models, customer profitability analysis, customer choice modeling, value pricing, product line decisions and other significant strategic marketing issues facing today’s managers.
 Prerequisites for course: GRBA 851 or one or more graduate or undergraduate statistics classes that cover basic statistics through least-squares regression.